jlucasmckay/jlucasmckay.github.io.v0/courses/2021/timeseries1/index.md

 Fluency with programming in an interpreted language such as R, Matlab, or Python.

 ## Text
 There is no dedicated text.
-Some material is adapted from texts by [Lathi](reference/Lathi.pdf) and [Shumway](reference/Shumway.pdf).
+Some material is adapted from texts by [Shumway](reference/Shumway.pdf), [Hamilton](reference/Hamilton.pdf), and [Lathi](reference/Lathi.pdf).

 ## Course Objectives
-This course will introduce students to theoretical and applied aspects of timeseries analysis through lectures, homework, and a second-quarter project.
+This course will introduce students to theoretical and applied aspects of timeseries analysis through lectures, homework, and a final project.
 Following this course students should be able to:
-1. Understand fundamental duality between time- and frequency- domain representation of signals.
+1. Understand time-domain representations of signals, including difference equations and AR models.
 1. Understand fundamentals of sampling and aliasing.
-1. Access publicly-available timeseries datasets and prepare them for analyses that appropriately consider repeated measurements of individual patients at different nominal times.
+1. Understand common sources of noise in biosignals.
-1. Apply common linear and nonlinear signal conditioning approaches to noisy data.
+1. Apply common linear and nonlinear signal conditioning approaches to noisy biosignal data.
 1. Calculate common estimates of time-varying spectral energy and other summary statistics.
-1. Design and train a simple classifier that can predict changes in time-varying signal energy.
+1. Design and train a simple classifier that can identify events in biosignal data.

-## Languages
-In year 1 of the course, programming exercises will be provided in R, with some material related to spectral analysis in Matlab, which remains a high-quality didactic environment for these purposes despite low and diminishing commercial use.
-In subsequent years Matlab examples will be re-implemented in R/Python.

 ## Grading
-1. Homework (25%) will consist of math problems and will help students develop analytical and programming skills.
+1. Homework (50%) will consist of math problems and will help students develop analytical and programming skills.
-1. Two mid-semester projects (25%) will help students develop practical programming skills necessary for accessing and analyzing publicly-available data.
-Both mid-semester projects will be available from the second week of class and can be turned in any time before the resources for the end-of-semester project are released.
-1. An end-of-semester project (50%) will provide students with practical experience in identifying health-related events in prospectively-collected research patient data.
-Students will use the PDFOG kinematic dataset to predict the onset of freezing of gait episodes identified from video recordings by an expert rater.
-This will be possible to do only techniques presented in the course, but students may identify and implement approaches from the literature.
+1. An end-of-semester project (25%) will provide students with practical experience in identifying health-related events in patient data.

 ## Outline